people

 Principal investigator

-John is an Associate Professor in the Department of Experimental Psychology at University College London, where he has been based since 2013.
+John is Professor of Visual Perception in the Department of Experimental Psychology at University College London, where he has been based since 2013.
 Prior to this, he completed his Ph.D. at the Australian National University with Mark Edwards, and postdoctoral research fellowships at the UCL Institute of Ophthalmology with Steven Dakin and Peter Bex from 2008-2010, and at the Laboratoire Psychologie de la Perception of the Université Paris Descartes with Patrick Cavanagh from 2011-2013.

 Email: john.greenwood@ucl.ac.uk